Roshan-Patro/Multiplayer-Card-Game/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this application!